zzzprojects/docs/entityframework-classic.net/pages/features/bulk-update.md

 Try it: [NET Core](https://dotnetfiddle.net/8BnXFR) | [NET Framework](https://dotnetfiddle.net/RAuYhO)

-> HINT: Performance may differ from a database to another.
+> HINT: Performance may differ from one database to another.
 A lot of factors might affect the benchmark time such as index, column type, latency, throttling, etc.

 ### Why BulkUpdate is faster than SaveChanges?
-Updating thousands of entities for a file importation is a typical scenario.
+Updating thousands of entities for a file import is a typical scenario.

 The `SaveChanges` method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
-The `SaveChanges` perform one database round-trip for every entity to update.
+The `SaveChanges` performs one database round-trip for every entity to update.
 So, if you need to update 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

-The `BulkUpdate` in counterpart requires the minimum database round-trips possible.
+The `BulkUpdate` on the other hand requires the minimum database round-trips possible.
 For example, under the hood of SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then an `UPDATE` from the temporary table to the destination table is performed which is the most effective tactic available.

 ## Real-Life Scenarios